 Northern Virginia Transportation Authority

-The Northern Virginia Transportation Authority (NVTA), of which Loudoun County is a member, is responsible for long-range transportation planning for regional transportation projects in Northern Virginia.
+Loudoun County is a member of the NVTA, which is responsible for long-range transportation planning for regional transportation projects in Northern Virginia.

-The NVTA has recently embarked on a major update to TransAction 2040, a long range transportation development plan for Northern Virginia.
+The NVTA, which has embarked on a major update to TransAction 2040, a long range transportation development plan for Northern Virginia.
 The updated plan – to be known simply as TransAction – will be adopted in late summer/early fall of 2017 and will inform the authority’s inaugural Six- Year Program covering the FY 2018-23 period.

-- Learn about TransAction here or by watching the video at right.
+- Learn about TransAction here or by watching the video above.